2003 A typical year in

 listening to both sides.
 Clients always demand maximum compensation and

 switching to other media is not an option.
-In the end we negotiated an extension
+In the end we negotiated an

-which effectively
+extension which effectively

 compensated the client 100%.

 Computerisation has revolutionised the outdoor industry.
-As little as 15
+As little as 15 years

-pasted.
-When you're booking small, specialist campaigns every site counts,
+you're booking small, specialist campaigns every site counts, so you have to

 be prepared to spend time and money on behalf of the client.